-Smartsheet partner Execute Strategy enables Mosaic Transit Group to streamline construction while protecting worker health and safety
+Smartsheet partner Achievan enables Mosaic Transit Group to streamline construction while protecting worker health and safety

-Smartsheet partner Execute Strategy helps Mosaic Transit Group coordinate construction and manage health and safety for a workforce that’s spread not just along an 11-kilometer light-rail track but throughout a broader geographic region following work-from-home orders during a pandemic.
+Smartsheet partner Achievan helps Mosaic Transit Group coordinate construction and manage health and safety for a workforce that’s spread not just along an 11-kilometer light-rail track but throughout a broader geographic region following work-from-home orders during a pandemic.

 “We recognized early on that Smartsheet would give us the flexibility to customize for our project, our organizational structure, our job titles — whatever workflows we have, it was able to do that,” says Ross Bain, operations planning manager for Mosaic Transit Group.
 “If we think of a problem, we can solve a lot of it with Smartsheet just by understanding how the different tools mesh together.”